 In 2016, IDLO joined the International Aid Transparency Initiative (IATI), a voluntary, multi-stakeholder initiative that seeks to improve the transparency of aid, development, and humanitarian resources.
 IDLO’s programmatic financial data is made public in the IATI registry.

-IDLO’s fourth and final (approved) Budget under the 2013 – 2016 Strategic Plan seeks to allocate funds for the implementation of the goals, objectives and activities identified in the 2016 Management Plan.
+, seeks to allocate funds for the implementation of the goals, objectives and activities identified in the 2019 Management Plan.

 IDLO receives voluntary contributions both for its specific projects and for its general operations.
 Support is provided by a variety of donors, including states and multilateral organizations, private foundations, corporations and individuals.
 Unlike most intergovernmental organizations, IDLO does not obligate its Member Parties to make annual contributions.
 While this facilitates membership by the poorest countries, it does mean the Organization must work hard to raise funding for basic institutional development and management functions unrelated to assistance programs.
 This funding comes in the form of unrestricted grants.